RosettaCommons/documentation/development_documentation/test/integration-tests.md

 If most/all of the tests failed, you may have something misconfigured.
 The most likely problem is that your compilation failed in step 2 above.
 If you compiled with clang, pass `-c clang` to inform `integration.py` to look for your clang executables.
-`integration.py` also accepts --mode and --extras flags analogous to [[scons]] when building, to help it look for the right executables.
+`integration.py` also accepts --mode and --extras flags analogous to [[scons|Scons-Overview-and-Specifics]] when building, to help it look for the right executables.
 `integration.py --help` prints a useful help list, and there is a `README` in its directory that can help as well.
 If all else fails, ask the mailing list.